coldclimate/omnomfrickinnom/content/blog/2021-01-16-savoury-beef-mince-dumplings.markdown

 * A small onion cut into 8
 * Half a can of beer (I used Stones bitter)Le Creuset
 * A stock cube
-* A teaspooon of dried oregano
+* A teaspoon of dried oregano
 * 150g of self-raising flour
 * About 50g of beef suet or finely diced butter
 * A big pinch of salt